draeger-lab/refinegems/docs/source/installation.rst

    ``pipenv install``.

 - If you run into a problem with ``pipenv`` not locking after f.ex. moving the repository try uninstalling ``pipenv`` and reinstalling it via pip.
 Then  run ``pipenv install`` and it should work again.
-- If you use vscode terminals and have trouble accessing the python from within your conda environment, deactivate base and reactivate again:
+- If you use VSCode terminals and have trouble accessing the python from within your conda environment, deactivate base and reactivate again:

 .. code:: bash